-We invite both full research articles (4,000-5,000 words) and shorter articles and commentaries (1,500-3,000 words).
+We invite both full research articles (4000 to 5,000-words) and shorter articles and commentaries (1,500-3,000 words).
 Papers that focus on non-state actors and/or from the Global South perspectives, and papers with novel research methods are particularly welcome.

-Deadline for submission of full paper: 2 August 2022 Peer-review and editorial decision: 1 October 2022 Revision and resubmission deadline: 1 December 2022 For queries and submissions, please email: science.diplomacy@ris.org.in and cc GSEJ@kent.ac.uk
+Deadline for submission of full paper: 2 September 2022 Peer-review and editorial decision: 1 October 2022 Revision and resubmission deadline: 1 December 2022

+For queries and submissions, please email: science.diplomacy@ris.org.in and cc GSEJ@kent.ac.uk